Akili Smith Jr.

-Akili Smith Jr. is an American college football quarterback.
+Kabisa Akili Maradufu Smith Jr. is an American college football quarterback.

 Early life

 Smith lived in San Diego, California and initially attended Vista Murrieta High School.
 He passed for 2,432 yards with 29 touchdowns and four interceptions as a sophomore.
 He transferred to Lincoln High School after his sophomore year.
 He passed 2,431 yards with 25 touchdowns and also rushed for 196 yards and three touchdowns in his first season at Lincoln.
 Following his junior year, Smith competed in the Elite 11 quarterback competition and was named a finalist.
 As a senior, he passed for 2,478 yards and 24 touchdowns while rushing for 508 yards and four touchdowns.

 Smith is rated a four-star recruit, and committed to play college football at Oregon over offers from Michigan, Florida, Washington, and Colorado.

 College career

 Smith joined the Oregon Ducks as an early enrollee in December 2024.
+He redshirted his freshman season.

 Personal life

 Smith is the son of former Oregon Ducks' quarterback and NFL first round draft pick Akili Smith.